Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability has been assigned a CVSS v3.1 base score of 7.7 (High) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:C/C:N/I:H/A:N. The issue is classified under CWE-863 (Incorrect Authorization) and specifically involves incorrectly scoped GraphQL mutations that could be exploited to bypass intended access controls (GitLab Release, NVD).
+The vulnerability has been assigned a CVSS v3.1 base score of 7.7 (High) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:C/C:N/I:H/A:N. The issue stems from incorrectly scoped GraphQL mutations that could allow authenticated users with read-only API tokens to perform unauthorized write operations on vulnerability records.
+The vulnerability is classified under CWE-863 (Incorrect Authorization) (GitLab Release).

-The vulnerability allows authenticated users with read-only API tokens to perform unauthorized write operations on vulnerability records, potentially compromising the integrity of vulnerability management systems within affected GitLab installations (GitLab Release).
+The vulnerability enables authenticated users with read-only API tokens to perform unauthorized write operations on vulnerability records, potentially compromising the integrity of security-related data within affected GitLab Enterprise Edition installations (GitLab Release).

-GitLab has released patches in versions 18.4.2, 18.3.4, and 18.2.8.
-Organizations running affected versions are strongly recommended to upgrade to these patched versions immediately.
-GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take any action (GitLab Release).
+GitLab has released patches in versions 18.4.2, 18.3.4, and 18.2.8 to address this vulnerability.
+Organizations running affected versions are strongly advised to upgrade immediately to one of these patched versions.
+GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take action (GitLab Release, GBHackers).

 Source: This report was generated using AI